BIO - Biology

 This is an introductory biology course, unifying biology concepts and principles at all levels.
 This course is designed for non-science majors.

-Offered Fall, Spring and Summer Semesters
+Offered Fall, Spring, and Summer Semesters

 This course is a basic integrated study of the structure and function of the human body.
 Technical Performance Standard: Near and far visual acuity sufficient for observation, assessment and implementation; i.e., read exams, view pictures, computer screens and overhead projections.

-Offered Fall, Spring and Summer Semesters (Online Only)
+Offered Fall, Spring, and Summer Semesters (Online Only)

 This course is a study of the fundamentals of human movement to include detailed musculoskeletal and neuromuscular anatomy, an introduction to kinesiological terms, joint planes of movement and analysis of motion.

-Offered based on need
+Offered based on enrollment

 Prerequisite: BIO 101